Avocado For Weight Loss: 5 Ways In Which This Fruit Helps

 This is one of the reasons you ought to have avocados with your meal.

-A study in the Journal of the American Heart Association finds that when a moderate-fat diet was complemented with a Hass avocado every day for three weeks, the LDL cholesterol levels came down by 13.5 mg/dL, whereas a low-fat diet with no avocado could bring the level down by just 7.4 mg /dL.7
+A study in the Journal of the American Heart Association found that when a moderate-fat diet was complemented with a Hass avocado every day for 3 weeks, the LDL cholesterol levels came down by 13.5 mg/dL, whereas a low-fat diet with no avocado could bring the level down by just 7.4 mg /dL.7

 Now that you are on a weight loss diet, you have to chow down plenty of health foods like veggies and fruits.
 It might get a lot easier to do that if you have half a medium-sized avocado a day, finds a survey in Nutrition Journal.8